Coolidge Expansion Project FAQ

 - Retained E3, an economic and environmental consulting firm, to provide an independent perspective on the same issue.
 E3 used its own proprietary planning model to build a zero-carbon portfolio that achieves similar reliability as the CEP.

-In addition, we evaluated different sensitivities, including higher natural gas prices and lower battery costs than our current forecasts suggest.
+- In addition, we evaluated different sensitivities, including higher natural gas prices and lower battery costs than our current forecasts suggest.

-As a result of the variability of renewables like solar and wind and the limited duration of battery storage, both our and E3's assessments independently concluded that SRP would need to build three to four times the megawatt capacity of zero-carbon resources (primarily solar and batteries) to achieve similar reliability as the Coolidge expansion.
+As a result of the variability of renewables like solar and wind and the limited duration of battery storage, both our assessment and E3's assessment independently concluded that SRP would need to build three to four times the megawatt capacity of zero-carbon resources (primarily solar and batteries) to achieve similar reliability as the Coolidge expansion.

 The Coolidge portfolio was the lower-cost option in all scenarios and did not impact our ability to meet or exceed Board-established carbon reduction commitments.
 The Coolidge portfolio resulted in $342 million to $872 million of savings (in today's dollars) compared to the zero-carbon portfolio.
 This analysis demonstrates that Coolidge is not just the most prudent and practical decision but also is the best economic decision that provides the most value to SRP's customers.